CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/thaumcraft/SmeltingBonus.md

 # Smelting Bonus

-Add or remove bonus outputs from the infernal furnace
+Add or remove bonus outputs from the Infernal Furnace.

 ### Adding Bonus